flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 Attestation requests are used to obtain proofs from the State Connector system.
 The attestation process provides an attestation request and, if they verify it, they obtain an attestation response.
 When sending the request, we already know what the correct response should be, and we just want the State Connector system to provide a proof for the data, which can be used with smart contracts on a Flare Networks blockchain.

 To provide better security and stability for the State Connector system, the protocol requires that we indicate, in an unambiguous way, what the response should be using the message integrity code.
-This is obtained by essentially taking the expected attestation response and concatenating the string `"Flare"` to it as a _salt_ (data added for security).
+This is obtained by essentially taking the expected attestation response and concatenating the string `Flare` to it as a _salt_ (data added for security).
 The helper functions for doing this are available in the [attestation hash utils](../../src/verification/generated/attestation-hash-utils.ts) file.

 ## How can I calculate a message integrity code?